nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Use `event.target` to get the Form elements submitted on an Event handler.
 - Targets will contain the element components e.g. Type (textbox, password, etc) or Name (in html `<input name='username'>`...).
 - Target will also carry a value for the current Event.
 If a single event handler is expecting a text field and a checkbox, then it is necessary to test for the Name or Type of the event.target prior to capturing its Value.

+## Saturday 17-Dec-2022

+Was ill last week and did not add notes here.
+Instead, I worked through several Advent of Code challenges and have completed the first 4 days' challenges.

+Some takeaways re: Advent of Code solutions using javascript:

+- Linting: I'm a little behind the times here - I've finally found the magic sequence of configurations to get jshint working in a PowerShell-based project environment (more below).
+- Test-Driven Development: Implementing Jest testing early has helped deliver effective code solutions.
+- Modularization: Using modules to develop partial solutions and testing them with Jest has been effective.
+- Object Oriented When Needed: Why not?
+Create objects to process and manage data as needed.
+This has made module code look cleaner and made it easier to read.
+- Remember datastructures: Use them to help provide a means to traverse and process data, for example: Stacks to handle FILO operations effeciently.

+Lingo Bingo:

+- Ryan has done some fantastic work lately, including adding accessible-friendly UX to the react-based front-end.
+- I've been revamping the back-end designs, but the progress has been slow.
+I hope to get more done this weekend.

 ## Saturday 10-Dec-2022 and Sunday 11-Dec-2022